taiwangoldcard/website/content/application-faq/after-passing-skill-assessment.md

 It's time to collect your card (you selected where during your application)
 1. in Taiwan at the National Immigration Agency
-1. at your nearest Taiwanese diplomatic post
+1. at your nearest Taiwanese diplomatic post (after it arrives there by post up to 21 days later)

 If you applied from overseas but are collecting your card in Taiwan, you will need to download your Resident Authorization Letter from the [portal](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/golden-card)